by Nebula Haze

 Bud Structure: If you’re looking for the most eye-catching buds that will win the next beauty contest, than autos are probably not for you.
 The buds I grew weren’t as sparkly as the best photoperiod strains, though they were still very pretty.
 They also seemed to have a slightly different structure than most photo plants; they generally had more and larger sugar leaves (which I assume helps the plant grow vegetatively even while it’s making buds) but that makes them look leafier than photoperiod buds.

 Nutrients – Full strength nutrients (based on the schedule by General Hydroponics) was way too much, even with several plain-water waterings in between.
-I ended up using the GH nutrient trio at half strength, and I only gave nutrients every 2nd or 3rd watering, with plain pH’ed water the rest of the time.
+I ended up using the GH nutrient trio at half strength, and after the first few weeks I only gave nutrients every 2nd watering, with plain pH’ed water the rest of the time.
 I didn’t seem to have any problems when I altered to half strength.
-I do recommend adding an extra plain water watering in hot weather, or if you see any sign of tip burn.
+I do recommend adding an extra plain water watering in hot weather, or if you see signs of tip burn.
 Here’s the exact nutrient schedule (PDF) I was using at the end.
 It’s nothing special, just the regular General Hydroponics schedule at half strength, and converted into imperial measurements (tsp instead of ml measurements).

 Light – If I could do it again, I’d get a 250W HPS light with a bigger reflector and separate ballast.
 I originally wanted a 250W HPS with a wing reflector, but I couldn’t find exactly what I was looking for in my price range.
 I ended up getting this 250W with built-in ballast, and it’s convenient because it’s plug-and-play, but it has a reduced light footprint compared to a dedicated reflector.
 In other words, a wider reflector would create a bigger area that has usable light.
 I think the buds on the edges of this grow would have gotten more light if I’d used a wider reflector.
 I also think it might have been a little cooler in the tent if the ballast could be kept outside the grow area.
 Still, I am very impressed with this light and I don’t plan to trade it in or buy a new one.
 The built-in reflector, and the temps were completely adequate for my needs.

-Pot Size – 7 or 10-gallon smart pots.
-The 2-gallon smart pots were too small for this grow.
+Pot Size – I may consider using 5 or 7-gallon smart pots next time.
+The 2-gallon smart pots were very small for this grow.
 I ended up having to water the plants every other day and sometimes daily when it got hot or dry.
 The frequent watering was needed because the pots were too small to hold enough water to last the roots a few days.
 Part of why I chose such small pots was to fit the 4 plants inside this tent under the grow light.
-If I could do it again, looking for the best yields and easier watering, I would do one plant in a 10-gallon smart pot, or perhaps two plants in 7-gallon smart pots.
+If I could do it again, I probably would have put them in bigger smart pots.
+Then again, the plants grew fast and well, so maybe I just need to commit to watering every other day and get a better way to water them.

 I always train my plants for better yields, but with auto plants everyone warns you not to use any cutting or high stress training techniques like topping or pinching/FIMing because their veg stage is so short they don’t have time to recover.